 Limitations

-For example, you see that you will pay X% in taxes if you convert this much now, but you don’t know whether converting more (or less) would be better in the long run when you take into account the size of your pre-tax accounts, your age, your spending needs, investment returns, your Required Minimum Distributions (RMD), etc., etc. You’ll have to decide yourself whether paying X% in taxes on Roth conversion is “worth it.”
+For example, you see that you will pay X% in taxes if you convert this much now, but you don’t know whether converting more (or less) would be better in the long run when you take into account the size of your pre-tax accounts, your age, your spending needs, investment returns, your Required Minimum Distributions (RMD), etc., etc. You’ll have to decide yourself whether paying X% in taxes on a Roth conversion is “worth it.”

 Say No To Management Fees